blackholeearth/smartUI_fluent_Layout/smartUI_fluent_Layout/readme.md

-Here is the professional English version of the **SmartUI** README.
-It’s written for developers who appreciate efficiency and clever design over manual labor.

----

 # 🚀 SmartUI (The Wise Developer's Layout Engine)

 **A Fluent API-based layout engine for WinForms that eliminates the 20-year-old struggle of manual positioning.
 "What you code is what you get."**